Partitioning in BigQuery

 To do this:

-2. In the popup dialog, click YES, RESTART HISTORICAL LOAD.
+In the popup dialog, select the check box to agree to the cost implications and then click RESTART HISTORICAL LOAD.
 The object is queued for ingestion.

 Considerations while Creating Partitioned Tables